 4. Inglorious Basterds (2004)

-Tarantino’s most epic film to date, and certainly its the film he’s having the most fun with as he puts all of his knowledge of old war movies that becomes a multi-layer film that speaks the cinematic language of movies that always stays true to adventure and war movies.
+Tarantino’s most epic film to date, and certainly its the film he’s having the most fun with as he puts all of his knowledge of old war movies that becomes a multi-layered film that speaks the cinematic language of movies that always stays true to adventure and war movies that Tarantino truly loves.
 Tarantino brings all of his commonalities on the table that consist of graphic violence, sharp dialogue, with an overthrow ode to cinema as a whole.
 The result feels more grandiose than ever before, and this is perhaps Tarantino’s most technically impressive film and polished to date that holds many great set-pieces, great artistry, and memorable characters.

 6. Kill Bill Vol. 1 (2003)